-The NPS completed the Final Environmental Impact Statement (FEIS) for the Tamiami Trail Modifications: Next Steps Project in 2010 and the Record of Decision was signed in 2011.
-The preferred plan identified in the FEIS and ROD was to add 5.5 miles of bridging to the 1-mile eastern bridge then under construction and raise the balance of the 10.7-mile highway corridor (Alternative 6e in the FEIS).
-The one-mile bridge was completed in 2014 and 2.3 miles of Next Steps Phase 1 bridging were completed in April 2019.
+Background: The NPS completed the TTNS Final Environmental Impact Statement (FEIS) in 2010 and the Record of Decision (ROD) was published in the Federal Register on April 26, 2011.
+The selected plan was to add 5.5 miles of bridging to the 1-mile bridge then under construction and raise the balance of the 10.7-mile highway corridor (Alternative 6e in the FEIS).

 Everglades National Park